cr1tbit/i2current/README.md

 * USB passthrough
 * GLOB_OFF usage
 * Pinout description for every connector
+* 1S-4S config and limitations

 ## Sponsors

 Developent of this board is supported by [Clue.lamp](https://www.instagram.com/clue.lamp/).

 Check them out, the device looks really nice, and utilizes state-of-the-art electronic design for both wired and wireless usage :)